Amjed-Amro/Amjed-Amro/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div></br>

-I am a self-taught Java developer with a passion for solving problems and building efficient and reliable software.
+I am a self-taught software engineer with a passion for solving problems and building efficient and reliable software.
 I have a strong foundation in computer science principles and a proven track record of delivering high-quality code.

 ### :fire: My Stats :
 <a href="">